chocolatey/docs/input/en-us/central-management/setup/upgrade.md

 This will guide us through upgrading an existing Chocolatey Central Management installation to newer versions.

-> :memo: **NOTE**: Looking for installation instructions?
+> :memo: **NOTE** Looking for installation instructions?
 See [Central Management Setup](xref:ccm-setup).

 > :warning: **WARNING**
 >
-> Unless otherwise noted, please follow these steps in ***exact*** order.
+> Unless otherwise noted, please follow these steps in **exact** order.
 These steps build on each other and need to be completed in order.

 > :warning: **WARNING**
 >
-> All deployed components of the CCM packages should **always** be the ***SAME VERSION***.
+> All deployed components of the CCM packages should **always** be the **SAME VERSION**.
 The only time you should not have this is when you are in a state of upgrading and that transition time should be quite short.

 ## Step 1: Download Latest Packages